Peering into the water from a rickety bridge, Rich was taken back by the vastness of the lake.

 “What if I looked like this all the time?”
-Rich said, joking.
+Rich said jokingly.

 “I would still love you,” Carol said.

-Carol’s words resounded loud in his ear.
+Carol’s words resounded loudly in his ear.
 He knew he would remember them.
 It was a pivotal moment in their marriage.

-I think of the love my wife gives me at times even when I am not deserving of it.
-Like Carol expressed to Rich, sometimes my attitude or my actions in my marriage don’t always reflect Jesus.
-(I’m just being honest.)
-I am not measuring on a human scale and perhaps in other people’s eyes it may not be a big deal.
-But when I think of how God gave us an example, a true reflection of His love for us by our spouses.
-I stand in awe.
-When I think about how much God loves us and how we are so undeserving of it, I marvel.
+I think of the love my wife gives me at times even when I don’t deserve it.
+Sometimes, my attitude doesn’t reflect Jesus.
+I am not measuring on a human scale–and in other people’s eyes, it may not be a big deal–but when I think of how loving our spouses reflects God’s love, I stand in awe.
+God loves us so much even though we don’t deserve His love.

 Lord you’re so kind and tenderhearted to those who don’t deserve it and so patient with people who fail you.
 Your love is like a flooding river overflowing its banks with kindness~Psalm 103:8-9 TPT

-What is more amazing than that, Jesus sees our distorted attitude and sinful ways and He still chooses to love us.
-No, he does not enjoy our ways in the moment but His love for us is unconditional.
-Paul reminds us, “Therefore be imitators of God, as beloved children and walk in love just as Christ also loved you and gave Himself up for us an offering and a sacrifice to God as a fragrant aroma” (Ephesians 5:1,2).
+What is more amazing is that Jesus sees our distorted attitude and sinful ways and still chooses to love us.
+He doesn’t enjoy our wayward ways, but His love for us is unconditional.
+Paul says, “Therefore be imitators of God, as beloved children and walk in love just as Christ also loved you and gave Himself up for us an offering and a sacrifice to God as a fragrant aroma” (Ephesians 5:1,2 NIV).

-Jesus challenges us to reflect Him in our daily walk, especially in regard to our marriages.
-This is not always easy to do.
-It requires us to see beyond the surface or beyond what it appears to be.
+Jesus challenges us to reflect Him in our daily walk, especially regarding our marriages.
+This is not always easy.
+It requires us to see beyond the surface and appearances.

-Friend, I challenge you to look beyond the ripples of pain and hurt the plan God has for your marriage and family.
-Jesus is able to look beyond the distortion and see with purposed eyes and see a magnificent purpose for your life.
-How about you?
-Can you see with eyes of faith, God’s plan for your loved ones?
-He wants us to reflect His love so others can see the vastness of Him through us.
+Friend, I challenge you to look beyond the ripples of pain and hurt to envision the plan God has for your marriage.
+Jesus can look beyond the distortions to see with purposed eyes the magnificent plan He has for your life and marriage.
+Imagine, with eyes of faith, God’s plan for your loved ones.
+He wants us to reflect His love so others can see His vastness through us.

-What areas are you reflecting Christ in your marriage, and what areas do you need His guidance?
+In what areas are you reflecting Christ in your marriage?

 Heavenly Father, thank You for reflecting Your love through others.
 Help me to see those areas underneath the surface that cry for Your attention.
 Thank You for being patient with me even when what You see may not reflect Your true image.
-Thank You that You will help me every step of the way.
-Thank You also for helping me to be patient with my family as You also transform them.
+Thank You for helping me every step of the way and for helping me to be patient with my family as You transform them.